shreyk2/nlp-team-9/README.md

 V_utility_actsvd.npy        (rank, hidden)
-eval_prompts.json           held-out AdvBench prompts meta.json                   extraction config sensitivity_acts/           per-layer activations cache (auto-generated on first sweep,
+eval_prompts.json           held-out AdvBench prompts meta.json                   extraction config sensitivity_acts/           per-layer activations cache.
+Auto-generated
+                            on first sweep.
+Git-ignored because the
-                            git-ignored because the files exceed GitHub's 100 MB limit;
+                            files exceed GitHub's 100 MB limit.
+The script rebuilds them automatically.
-                            run_sensitivity.py rebuilds them automatically)
 ```

 ---

 ## Relationship to HW3

-The original HW3 deliverables — `eda.py`, `ablation_experiment.py`,
+The original HW3 deliverables live in `hw3/` and are kept unchanged
+for reference.
+They include `eda.py`, `ablation_experiment.py`,
 `exploratory_analysis.py`, `r_s_unit.npy`, `ablation_results.json`,
-`asr_examples.json`, and the three `eda_*.png` plots — live in `hw3/`
-unchanged.
-The HW5 pipeline supersedes them but the legacy scripts
+`asr_examples.json`, and the three `eda_*.png` plots.
+The HW5 pipeline
-still run end-to-end against `cache/gemma2-2b-it/r_safety_dom.npy`
-(equivalent to `r_s_unit.npy`).
+in `src/` and `scripts/` is the current code.

 ---

 ## Known caveats

-* **Refusal detection is substring-based**, so it over-counts politely-
+* **Refusal detection is substring-based.** It can over-count politely-
-  worded compliance ("I cannot help… [proceeds to help]").
-LLM-as-judge
+  worded compliance (e.g. "I cannot help… [proceeds to help]").
+An
-  scoring would tighten this.
+  LLM-as-judge evaluator would tighten this.
-* **ActSVD rank** defaults to 4; the rank sweep is what justifies that
+* **ActSVD rank defaults to 4.** The rank sweep in
-  choice — see `sensitivity_rank_sweep.json`.
+  `sensitivity_rank_sweep.json` justifies that choice.
-* **Llama layer choice** was determined empirically via an 11-layer
-  sensitivity sweep.
-The EDA's divergence-score recommendation
+* **Llama layer choice was empirical.** The EDA's divergence-score
-  (layer 32) does not correspond to a hookable transformer block and
+  recommendation (layer 32) is not a hookable transformer block.
+We
-  did not produce a working ablation when tested at layer 31.
+  swept 11 layers and picked layer 16 as the best available.
 The
-  empirical best layer (16) still produces only a weak ablation effect,
-  which we report as a negative finding.
+  effect at layer 16 is still weak, and we report this as a negative
+  finding in the analysis.
-* **Same RNG seed per cell** in `run_2x2_matrix.py` ensures every cell
+* **Same RNG seed per cell.** `run_2x2_matrix.py` resets the seed
-  hits the same utility-benchmark indices, so deltas across cells are
+  before each cell so all cells use the same utility-benchmark
-  not dominated by sampling noise.
+  indices.
+Deltas across cells are not caused by sampling noise.